Diablo IV: Best Warlock Build for Season of Infernal Chaos

 • Casting Apocalypse too early on bosses and missing the real burst window

 If you want the single best Warlock build in Diablo IV right now, the answer is Apocalypse.
-If you want the best way to actually reach that point, level and gear through Abyss Dread Claws, stack Shadowform, use the Mastermind Soul Shard, and fold in Metamorphosis when your build can capitalize on it.
-Then respec once Hands of the World Breaker drops.
+To actually reach it, level and gear through Abyss Dread Claws, stack Shadowform, run the Mastermind Soul Shard, and fold in Metamorphosis when your build can capitalize on it.
+Then respec once Hands of the Worldbreaker drops.
+For a focused farm to chase your unique, our best Warlock farm route speeds up the gear hunt.
 That approach gives you the strongest endgame build without suffering through its weakest stage.

 Was this guide helpful?